- About the UBC

 - Contact Us

-For states that have already passed the right-to-work legislation, UBC members and political directors are now fighting for prevailing wage which keeps pay fair and work safe.
-The UBC must continue to remain vigilant against all who would try and further their political agenda by scapegoating carpenters for their hard work and dedication to our crafts.
+In states that have already passed the right-to-work legislation, UBC members and political directors are fighting for prevailing wage laws, which keeps pay fair and work safe.
+The UBC remains vigilant against political attempts to scapegoat carpenters for their hard work.